sergiocollado/potpourri/notes_kubernetes.md

 An ingress controller must be deployed.
 For example, an nginx, and it can be deployed, just as any other deployment.

-Also,in addition to the ingress controller, we have to define a set of rules, related as **ingress resources**.
+Also, in addition to the ingress controller, we have to define a set of rules, related as **ingress resources**.

 An ingress resource, will define rules, like routing all the traffic to a single application, or direct the traffic to different applications based on the url or the domain name.